samuelmtz2000/beIntentionalApp/apps/api/README.md

     - Applies XP to the habit’s area, upserts AreaLevel for default user, increments user coins, creates `HabitLog` and `Transaction`.
     - Response: `{ areaLevel, user: { coins } }`
   - POST `/actions/bad-habits/:id/record`
-    - If the bad habit is controllable and the user has purchased it, the life penalty is avoided.
+    - If the bad habit is controllable and the user has at least one purchased credit, one credit is consumed and the life penalty is avoided.
     - Otherwise, reduce user `life` by `lifePenalty`.
     - Always creates `BadHabitLog` with `avoidedPenalty` flag.
     - Response: `{ user: { life }, avoidedPenalty }`

 - Store `/store`
-  - GET `/store/controlled-bad-habits` — list controllable bad habits (purchase price = `coinCost`)
+  - Listing: use `GET /bad-habits` directly (no separate store listing).
+The store UI should display all (or just controllable) bad habits from `/bad-habits` with their `coinCost`.
+  - Inventory: use `GET /me` and read `ownedBadHabits[{ id, name, count }]` to show how many pre‑paid credits the user has per bad habit.
-  - POST `/store/bad-habits/:id/buy` — buy a controlled bad habit (deducts coins; creates ownership + `Transaction`)
+  - POST `/store/bad-habits/:id/buy` — purchases one credit for that bad habit using `coinCost` (multiple purchases supported).

 - Docs `/docs`
   - Swagger UI interactive tester